vstoianovici/wservice/README.md

 # wService

-`Wallet Service or wService` for short provides a generic basic Wallet service with a RESTful API implemented in Go (using go-kit - https://github.com/go-kit/kit) the employs Postgres as a db solution.
+`Wallet Service or wService` for short provides a generic basic Wallet service with a RESTful API implemented in Go (using [gokit.io](https://gokit.io)) the employs Postgres as a db solution.

 Here are a few basic functionalities that are covered: